sccn/sccn.github.io/tutorials/08_Plot_data/Data_Averaging.md

 ![Image:Zoom1.png]({{ site.baseurl }}/assets/images/Zoom1.png)

-Many EEGLAB plotting routines use the toolbox function {
-{File\|axcopy.m} } to pop up a sub-axis plotting window whenever the users clicks on the main plot window.
+Many EEGLAB plotting routines use the toolbox function [axcopy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=axcopy.m) to pop up a sub-axis plotting window whenever the users clicks on the main plot window.
 Sub-axis windows, in turn, do not have [axcopy.m](http://sccn.ucsd.edu/eeglab/locatefile.php?file=axcopy.m) enabled, allowing the user to use the standard Matlab mouse 'Zoom In/Out' feature.